 If you are interviewing for a position of leadership, many topics will be covered but at a minimum be prepared to provide detailed examples (be concise but be ready to provide details) of building teams, developing and implementing strategy, leading through change, leading through adversity and ambiguity, developing people, hiring, firing, etc.

 Interviewing always involves a balance between communicating the value you would bring to the organization based on past experiences and accomplishments and maintaining humility and teamwork-related attributes.
 Don’t feel like you have to keep talking to fill a short period of silence.
-Please don’t use bad language.
-You would be surprised how often we hear that feedback from clients who are offended or more likely, concerned customers may be offended.
+Please don’t use profane language.
+You would be surprised how often we hear feedback from clients who are offended or more likely, concerned that their customers may be offended if you are interviewing for a customer-facing role.
 Either way, it often leaves a poor impression.